Policy Positions

 FUND PORT INFRASTRUCTURE GRANTS

 In 2010, Congress authorized a Port Infrastructure Development Program (PIDP) to be administered by the U.S. Maritime Administration.
 While the program remained unfunded for many years, Congress provided first-year funds of $293 million in the FY2019 Consolidated Appropriations Act.
-Congress continued program funding at $225 million in FY2020; $230 million in FY2021; and $234 million...
+Congress continued program funding at $225 million in FY2020; $230 million in FY2021; $234 million in...
 Read More

 IMPROVE GREAT LAKES ICEBREAKING